SvenTeschke/special_issue_CEN/README.md

 all_functions_neu - File with all functions i used

-simulation_scenarios - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulates Data from Zenodo or
+simulation_scenarios - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulated Data from Zenodo or
        go directly to the conclusion section

 2w_xxx - Evaluation of scenario 1 (one 2-way interaction), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for